+ define risk and uncertainty

 There’s a small cottage industry built on the distinction between risk and uncertainty.
 One of the founders of this industry was Frank Knight, a University of Chicago economics professor who taught there between the late ’20s and the mid-’50s.
 Although even Knight seems confused, the basic distinction is that risk is something you can insure against–which means the probability of specific losses (events) is known or can be calculated, and uncertainty is when you can’t assign probability to outcomes.

-If you look up a finance or investment book, you’ll find that risk has a far less negative definition.
+If you look up a finance or investment book, you’ll find that the term risk has a far less negative definition.
 The NASDAQ website defines risky asset as “an asset whose future return is uncertain.”
 Sounds like uncertainty to me–or at least “unknown in advance.”
-Yes, you can own an asset that falls in value over time (bad,) or you can own one that increases in value over time (good.)
-But the disciplines of economics and financial economics use the term risk to mean uncertainty, and it is neither good nor bad.
+Yes, you can own an asset that falls in value over time (bad,) or you can own one that increases in value over time (good), but the disciplines of economics and financial economics use the term risk to mean uncertainty, and it is neither good nor bad.

 So we are faced with a dilemma.
 Two terms, many definitions, no clarity.
 I DO NOT use the term risk to mean “bad outcome.”
 To me, there is nothing negative about risk, other than the very general thought that I’d rather know, in advance, what is going to happen than not (but that’s called risk aversion–more later.)
 I use risk and uncertainty interchangeably.
 Not because I want to confuse you, but because I want to de-emphasize the loss/negative-only interpretation of risk.